STORY / GAMEPLAY

 The action is fun, mindless and absorbing, and the huge range of enemies and bonus pods keeps it that way for hours.
 This game is a perfect example of "coin-op like" high quality arcade shooter released on every 8bit/16bit platforms.

-Graphics/Sound: The Atari ST version is great.
-Atari ST surely cannot feature a 64-color mode (like the Amiga) but nevertheless the game shows the potential of the ST computers and it's a hallmark of how the ST games should be developed.
-The sound FX and music scores (especially during the intro of the game) are pure joy and we have another example of the extensive in-game use of the ST Digi-Synth, which added a lot to the sonically inferior Atari ST. Note that, a PC (MS-DOS) version released a couple of years later (!) and was better in graphics (256 colored screens) in VGA mode and similar in-quality Amiga sounds (under Sound Blaster 16 or better).
+The Atari ST version is great.
+It surely cannot feature a 64-color mode (like the Amiga) but nevertheless the game shows some ST potential and it's a hallmark of how the ST games should be developed.
+The sound FX and music scores (especially during the intro of the game) are pure joy and we have another example of the extensive in-game use of the ST Digi-Synth, which added a lot to the already inferior Atari ST home computer.